Patuet: History

 The community of Alicante origin came from the counties of Camp d'Alacant, Baix Vinalopó, Marina Alta and Marina Baixa.
 It was mainly temporary and did not maintain a great cohesion, but it preserved the typical speech of the Alicante Marinas influenced by French and Arabic, and came to publish, at the end of the 19th century, some newspapers with French spelling: Journal de Cagayous and el Patuet.
 According to the official Algerian census of 1896, there were 56,000 inhabitants of Alicante origin residing there.
 In Oran, Xicoteta Alacant ("Little Alacant") was created, and colloquial phrases such as salut i força al canut ("health and strength to the joint") were in common use among the non-Catalan-speaking population.
 In 1962, some 40,000 pied-noirs took refuge in the Valencian Community, mostly in the southern regions, quickly blurring their peculiarities.

 Among the emigrants who came from France were also from Roussillon, some of them as civil servants, who joined the Catalan-speaking community of Algiers.
-On the other hand, the theory that the language had a previous historical basis and that it was already spoken by the Moriscos expelled by the Austrian Kings from the Kingdom of Aragon in 1610 and who settled in the Spanish outpost in Oran requires investigation, but which already had a Jewish population of Majorcan origin.
-Which suggests the existence of Catalan as a social language in the north of what is now Algeria since at least the 14th century.
+On the other hand, the theory that the language had a previous historical basis and that it was already spoken by the Moriscos expelled by the Spanish king in 1610 and who settled in the Spanish outpost in Oran requires investigation.
+Oran already had a Jewish population of Majorcan origin, which suggests the existence of Catalan as a spoken language in the north of what is now Algeria since at least the 14th century.